Mike Cole (politician): Assembly censure

 In 2007, Cole was formally censured by New York State Assembly Speaker Sheldon Silver.
 He admitted to drinking excessively with a student intern at a hockey party in Albany that was hosted by former Assemblyman Sam Hoyt, walked her home, and then spent the night in the woman's apartment with her.
 These actions were direct violations of the Assembly policy against fraternization with student interns.
-The intern additionally lost her position.

 Additionally, Cole was removed as the ranking Republican on the Alcoholism and Drug Abuse Committee, was barred from the Assembly Intern Program, and lost the rights and privileges otherwise due to him per his seniority.

 Post-political career

 Cole maintains a private law practice in Alden.

 Personal life

 Cole resides in Alden with his wife Lori (née Kolodziej).
 They have two daughters Emily and Allison; and attend St. John’s Roman Catholic Church in Alden.
 Cole is the son of Wayne and Dorothy Cole, and has two brothers, Daniel and Dennis.